coq-community/topology/README.md

 - `FunctionProperties.v` - injective, surjective, etc.

 - `InverseImage.v` - inverse images of subsets under functions

+- `Powerset_facts.v` - some lemmas about the operations on subsets that the stdlib is missing

 - `Proj1SigInjective.v` - inclusion of `{ x: X | P x }` into `X` is injective